This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

 Step #11: Fulfill the request for a certificate of no objection

 First of all, get all the signed documents and property-related documents in order.
-The bank asks for a NOC or No Objection Certificate from the seller and buyer.
+The bank asks for a developer NOC or No Objection Certificate from the buyer (if its applicable).

-If you have involved real estate professionals, they take care of arranging this letter.
+If you are dealing with real estate brokers, they take care of arranging this letter.

 Step #12: Complete the property transfer